 The SHIFT PRO AT’s Surelock walk mode was easy to operate and had a good range of motion for skinning.
 Salomon added a Core-Frame element under the midfoot of the boot to stiffen the shell where the foot pressures the ski for best edge engagement and power transfer.

-- Last: 100-106 with shell-molding
+- Last: 100-106 mm with shell-molding

 - Flex: 100, 120, 130 in men’s; 90 and 110 in women’s

-- Weight: 1,631 g (3.6 lbs.)
+- Weight: 1,631 g (3.6 lb.)

 - Sizes: 22.5-31.5

 - Best for: Hybrid use, downhill alpine ski boot with uphill/tour mode